-Two classes of computing are done on lattice QCD machines.
+Three classes of computing are done on lattice QCD machines.
 In the first class, a simulation of the QCD vacuum is carried out, and a time series of configurations, which are representative samples of the vacuum, are generated and archived.
 Several ensembles with varying lattice spacing and quark masses are generated.
-For the planned scientific program, this class of computing requires machines capable of sustaining at least 10 Tflop/s on jobs lasting at least 2 hours.
+In the first two years of the planned scientific program, this class of computing requires machines capable of sustaining at least 10 Tflop/s on jobs lasting at least 2 hours.
 The total memory required for such jobs will be at least 4 TB.

-The second class, the analysis phase, uses hundreds of archived configurations from each ensemble to calculate quantities of physical interest.
-A wide variety of different quantities can be calculated from each ensemble.
-These analysis computations also require large floating-point capabilities; however, the calculations performed on individual configurations are independent of each other.
-Thus, while configuration sequence generation requires single machines of as large computing capability as practical, analysis computing can rely on multiple machines.
-For the planned scientific program, these analysis jobs will require systems capable of sustaining at least 0.5 Tflop/s on jobs lasting at least one hour.
+The second class, the quark-propagator phase, computes the propagation of quarks in these snapshots.
+These jobs obtain solutions to a large, sparse linear system of equations, so they also require large floating-point capabilities.
+To enable a wide variety of physics quantities, many different source vectors initiate this step.
+These calculations are performed on individual configurations, so they are independent of each other.
+Thus, while configuration sequence generation requires single machines of as large computing capability as practical, quark propagators can rely on multiple machines.
+In the first two years of the planned program, these propagator jobs will require systems capable of sustaining at least 0.5 Tflop/s on jobs lasting at least one hour.
 The total memory required by such jobs will be up to 2 TB.
-During the final two years of the Program, all requirements (sustained performance and required memory) for both classes of lattice QCD computing will at least double.
+During the final two years of the planned program, all requirements (sustained performance and required memory) for these two classes of lattice QCD computing will at least double.